mavolin/dismock/README.md

 #### Basic Testing

-You can create a mock, by calling the method that corresponds to the API request you made in your code.
+You can create a mock by calling the method that corresponds to the API request you made in your code.
 Below is a simple example of a ping command, and it's unit test.

 ```go